Capture a trace in Database Experimentation Assistant

 Query caching in SQL Server might affect evaluation results.
 We recommend that you restart the SQL Server service (MSSQLSERVER) in the services application to improve the consistency of evaluation results.

-Create a trace capture
+Configure a trace capture

 - Database name: Enter a name for a database on which to start a database trace.
 If you don't specify a database, trace is captured on all the databases on the server.